Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: System Models and Problem Formulation

 To solve the complexity curse of SCMs, simpler models~\cite{kermoal2002stochastic,saleh1987statistical} are usually adopted to enable computationally feasible channel estimation, where one of the most often applied model is the Saleh-Valenzuila channel model (SV model,~\cite{saleh1987statistical}).
 We name these simpler models as computational channel models (CCMs).
 CCMs strike a balance between model accuracy and model complexity.
 Thus, properly constructing CCMs is of practical importance in designing efficient channel estimation algorithms.

-An important question is the evaluation of a CCM, i.e., how can we know that a CCM is favorable?
-To answer this question, let us denote the generative SCM as $p({\bf h})$, where ${\bf h}$ is some channel vector\footnote{We will not dive deep into the definition here, since this probabilistic representation $p({\bf h})$ is general enough to denote any type of channel distributions.}, and the probability measure $p$ assigns a probability value to each channel realization ${\bf h}$.
+An important question is the evaluation of a CCM, i.e., how to assure that a CCM is accurate and satisfactory.
+To answer this question, let us denote the generative SCM as $p({\bf h})$, where ${\bf h}$ is some channel vector\footnote{We will not dive deep into the definition here, since this probabilistic representation $p({\bf h})$ is general enough to denote any type of channel distributions.}, and the probability measure $p$ assigns a probability value (or density) to each channel realization ${\bf h}$.
 The true distribution $p$ is usually unknown due to the complexity and dynamicity of the wireless propagation environment.
-This absence of the true SCM probability $p$ motivates the construction of an approximated CCM probability $q$, which can be found via
+This absence of the true SCM probability $p$ motivates the construction of an approximated CCM probability $q$, which can be found in principle via

 where $D_{\rm KL}(\cdot || \cdot)$ denotes the KL divergence between two distributions~\cite{van2014renyi}, and $H(\cdot)$ is the entropy functional.
-In the above equation~\eqref{eqn:optimal-CCM}, the first term $D_{\rm KL}(q||p)$ corresponds to the accuracy of the surrogate model $q$, and the second term $H(q)$ measures the model complexity.
+In the above equation~\eqref{eqn:optimal-CCM}, the first term $D_{\rm KL}(p||q)$ corresponds to the accuracy of the surrogate model $q$, and the second term $H(q)$ measures the model complexity.
 The parameter $\lambda\in [0, 1]$ achieves a trade-off between model accuracy and complexity.

 In this paper, we aim to construct an electromagnetic information theory (EIT)-based CCM $q(\cdot)$.
-Compared to existing channel models, the proposed model is explainable in the framework of EM theory, and it will exhibit better channel inference performance due to the {\it side information}~\cite{lapidoth2002fading} provided by $q$.
+Compared to existing channel models, the proposed model is explainable in the framework of EM theory, and it will exhibit better channel inference performance due to the {\it EM side information}~\cite{lapidoth2002fading} provided by $q$.